ACAPP-dev/auto-dealer/README.md

     <li>View all appointments in order by date</li>
 </ul>

-Please use the following link to see an overview of the webapp on YouTube: NEED
+Please use the following link to see an overview of the webapp on YouTube: https://youtu.be/GnppcsiBYc4

-My blog also talks about this project here: NEED
+My blog also talks about this project here: https://acapp-dev.github.io/third_project_-_auto_dealership_website_with_ruby_on_rails

 ## Installation